achauhan06/CloudLabOnESI/README.md

 As a stretch goal, the idea of this project is to make it available to users across other control frameworks like Chameleon.
 ​
 ​
+## 3. Scope and Features Of The Project:

+* Dynamic movement of shared hardware between CloudLab & ESI on demand
+* CloudLab working on top of ESI,
+    * making ESI a base/lower layer for shared resources reserved by BU, NE & UMass
+        * enabling seamless movement of node clusters

+    * Doesn’t require CloudLab to have:
+        * Full access to Node Management API
+        * Full access to switches
+        * Access to Login Credential
+		To reach the nodes offered by other platforms
+* Security: Secure movement of nodes from ESI to CloudLab and vice versa
+* Efficiency: Increasing aggregate resource efficiency
+*
 ## 4. Solution Concept

 **Current Architecture**